 All international students in F or J status must register before each semester starts.
 It is strongly recommended that international students register for an appropriate full-time course load at least two weeks before the semester starts.
 Any exceptions from full-time registration requirements must be preapproved by the OGS in accordance with specified regulations.

-To achieve full-time status, an undergraduate international student must be enrolled for 12 credits each semester.
-For a 12-credit course load, the student must take at least 9 credits of on-ground courses that are held fully on campus or in the blended or hybrid format.
+To achieve full-time status, undergraduate international students in F-1 or J-1 visa classification must be enrolled for a minimum of 12 credits each semester.
+Students must be enrolled in fall semester and spring semester each academic year.
+For a 12-credit course load, the student must take at least 8 to 9 credits of on-ground courses that are held fully on campus or in the blended or hybrid format to remain in compliance with U.S. federal government regulations.
+Thus, students enrolled in a full-time course load of 12 credits per academic term may take up to the equivalent of one 3- or 4-credit course online per term to count toward their full-time course load of 12 credits.
+Once students reach full-time enrollment status, they may take additional online courses if desired if allowed by their academic program.
 Students must have on-ground course presence throughout the entire academic term.

-Full-time status must be maintained for F-1 visa students throughout the academic year with the following exceptions:
+Full-time status must be maintained by students in F-1 and J-1 visa classification throughout the academic year with the following exceptions:

 - A student whose first term is not summer does not need to be enrolled in the summer term.